psenough/livecode.demozoo.org/README.md

 ## TODO

+- figure out better project name (to get a logo and buy a domain)
 - better dataviz
 - add list of organizers to the events already listed
 - link shadertoys/shader download where available (did not search properly when adding the events)